 The schools alone make decisions about financial aid.
 Their decisions are based on three things: the SSS report, the available financial aid pool, and their own philosophies concerning financial aid.

 Pay attention to deadlines with respect to financial aid.
 If you miss them, you could miss your opportunity for an award.
 That's because the financial aid decisions are made on all applications which have been submitted by the deadline.
 If you miss the deadline, you will most likely discover that the school has allocated its financial aid pool to applicants who submitted their applications by the published deadline.

-The number of organizations which will give scholarships for students going to private school is growing.
+The number of organizations that will give scholarships to students going to private school is growing.
 I have been monitoring the private school scene since 1997 and am happy to report that there are more scholarship awards in 2013 than there were in 1997.

 By attending a free school

 There are just a handful of free boarding schools.
 But they are worth considering.
 They really are free thanks to the munificence of some very public-spirited benefactors many years ago.
 Free Schools describes the programs available at these schools.

 This video describes how tuition payment plans work.

 Taking out a loan to pay for private school is an option some people prefer.
 If you have good credit and a portfolio of assets that you do not want to liquidate, perhaps borrowing the money is the route to go.

 As always with matters financial, consult your financial advisor or other trusted financial professional.
 You will be making a major financial commitment when you send your child to private school.
 You need to make the right decisions.
 Don't be shy about asking for advice and guidance.

 Thirteen states and the District of Columbia have voucher programs.
 These are state-funded tuition assistance programs.
 For a detailed comparison of the various programs as well as la ist of the states which currently have voucher programs see the National Conference of State Legislatures' School Voucher Laws: State-by-State Comparison.